imgag/aiDIVA/README.md

 The pathogenicity prediction is based on a random forest (RF) model.
 That covers both SNV and inframe InDel variants (frameshift variants are not covered, they are handled separately).

+Later we combine this prediction-based ranking with an optional evidence-based approach and refine it with an LLM.

+In the end we create a metascore-based ranking where we use a random forest with the ranking results as features.

 ## System requirements
 The program is written in Python 3 (v3.8.10)